fraterrisus/walkthroughs/dragon-wars/README.md

 12th level and all levels after that require the same +6600 xp to advance.
 So at least the curve stops getting steeper.

-Every time you hit a new level, you get 2 AP to spend.
+Every time you hit a new level, you get 2 CP to spend.
 Hit `(X)` and then pick a character to spend them.
-Note that you don't have to spend AP as soon as you get them; you can hold on to them (if you're saving up for a new Magic skill, for instance).
+Note that you don't have to spend CP as soon as you get them; you can hold on to them (if you're saving up for a new Magic skill, for instance).
 Sometimes it's better to wait on that Health upgrade until your Bandage specialist gets another rank...

 I'm fairly completionist, but when I start with a fresh party I always seem to finish the game at 12th or 13th level.
-That means you can expect to gain around 30 AP over the course of the game beyond what you start with, including the +5 Irkalla bonus.
+That means you can expect to gain around 30 CP over the course of the game beyond what you start with, including the +5 Irkalla bonus.
 See the previous sections for more details on my suggested improvement paths for your PCs.

 ## Combat and General Information